 Holy Baptism is the basis of the whole Christian life, the gateway to life in the Spirit (vitae spiritualis ianua), and the door which gives access to the other sacraments.
 Through Baptism we are freed from sin and reborn as sons of God; we become members of Christ, are incorporated into the Church and made sharers in her mission: “Baptism is the sacrament of regeneration through water in the word.”
 (CCC 1213)

 The Sacrament of Baptism is regularly offered at the Church of St. Dominic.
-To prepare for Baptism, parents meet for mentoring with representatives from the parish.
+To prepare for Baptism, parents attend a Baptismal Preparation Class and meet for mentoring with representatives from the parish.
+Baptismal Preparation Classes are offered on the second Saturday of the month from 10-11:15a.m.
+Mentor meeting can be set up individually at a time that is convenient for both parents and mentors.
 Please call the Parish Office at 507-645-8816 to receive a flyer with the steps of preparation and a registration form which will need to be turned in to the Parish Office along with the birth certificate.
-If your child is 7 or older, Baptism will be administered along with the other Sacraments of Initiation.
-Further catechesis will be required.
+(If your child is 7 or older, Baptism will be administered along with the other Sacraments of Initiation.
+Further catechesis will be required.)

-Baptisms may be scheduled during 5 pm Saturday or 10:30 am Sunday mass, usually the second and fourth weekend of each month except during Lent.
+Baptisms may be scheduled during 5 pm Saturday or 10:00 am Sunday mass, usually the second and fourth weekend of each month except during Lent.
+Please contact the Parish Office to schedule the baptism.

 Covid-19 Update: Baptisms are still offered at St. Dominic’s, outside of mass times, based on our priests’ availability.
-Usual times are 3 PM or 6 PM on Saturday.
+Usual times are 6 PM on Saturday, and 9 AM or 11 AM on Sunday.

-About Baptism: Families are invited to watch these videos before meeting with Fr.
-Gregory.
+About Baptism: Families are invited to watch these videos before attending the Baptismal Preparation Class..

 Frequently Asked Questions: